kyverno/kyverno/test/conformance/kuttl/generate/policy/standard/data/nosync/pol-data-nosync-delete-downstream/README.md

 ## Description

-This test makes sure that a Policy (Namespaced) with a generate rule, data type, and sync enabled, when the downstream (generated) resource is deleted causes it to NOT be recreated.
+This test makes sure that a Policy (Namespaced) with a generate rule, data type, and sync NOT enabled, when the downstream (generated) resource is deleted causes it to NOT be recreated.

 ## Expected Behavior